 Related: Oregon first-time home buyer guide

-Oregon Home Prices Expected to Rise Into 2020
+Oregon Home Prices Expected to Rise Further Into 2020

 Let’s start with current home-price trends in Oregon.
-According to data collected by Zillow, the median home value for Oregon was $350,600 in October 2019 (when this article was published).
-That’s a rise of 3.7% from the same time a year earlier.
-The company’s economists expect house values in Oregon to continue rising throughout 2020 as well, though they’re predicting smaller gains.
+According to data collected by Zillow, the median home value for Oregon was $369,200 in April 2020 (when this article was published).
+That’s a rise of 3.0% from the same time a year earlier.
+The company’s economists expect house values in Oregon to continue rising throughout 2020 as well at roughly the same pace.
+More specifically, prices are expected to rise another 3.9% over the next 12 months.

 According to Josh Lehner, an economist at the Oregon Office of Economic Analysis: